kdev135/swapp/README.md

 # swapp

-A Flutter app to facilitat the exchange of good between customers who have items they would like to dispose.
+A Flutter app to facilitate the exchange of good between customers who have items they would like to dispose.

-## Getting Started